ray-project/ray/doc/source/ray-overview/getting-started.md

 ## Ray Cluster Quickstart

-Deploy your applications on Ray clusters on AWS, GCP, Azure and more, often with minimal code changes to your existing code.
+Deploy your applications on Ray clusters on AWS, GCP, Azure, and more, often with minimal code changes to your existing code.

 `````{dropdown} <img src="images/ray_svg_logo.svg" alt="ray" width="50px"> Clusters: Launching a Ray Cluster on AWS